 |Student apply for Alternative loan with co-signer or parent apply for PLUS loan and do MPN||August 1|

-If you are a New York state resident, you are eligible to file the TAP application if you listed a New York school on your FAFSA.
+If you are a New York state resident, you are eligible to file the TAP application if you are applying to a college in New York (designated on your FAFSA).
 The application link is available after you submit the FAFSA.
-If you miss the link, you may either go to the TAP on the Web or wait for the application to be mailed.
-The deadline for TAP is May 1 of the academic year for which aid is sought (Example: for 2017-18, application deadline is May 1, 2018).
+If you miss the link, you can use the link below or wait for the application to be mailed.
+The deadline for TAP is May 1 of the academic year for which aid is sought (e.g. for 2017-18 the application deadline is May 1, 2018).